 - brought them closer to their children

-- have found learning new ways of being and new ways of approaching situations fun and interesting
+- taught them and helped them discover new ways of being and new ways of approaching situations fun and interesting

 - showed them how parenting can be fun and not such a daily grind (it can get like that sometimes as that is part of life)

 ‘We have created the hug of the day which works for all 3 children and the worry box is in full swing, I realised that all of them need time for their love language.
 I have taken a huge amount of knowledge from your posts so thank you.
 I’m also really trying to find my own strategies to find a happy balance with my emotions.
-Here’s to better parenting (hopefully)!’
+Here’s to different parenting!’